How we work

 We do not have access to live company salary databases, proprietary HR platforms, or real-time job posting data.
 We want to be upfront about that.

-Instead, our salary estimates are built from a combination of:
+Instead, our salary estimates are built from government earnings surveys and community compensation platforms, normalized into a single structured pipeline:

 How we estimate salaries

-The result is a low / median / high range and a percentile estimate for where your salary sits within that range.
+The result is a low / median / high range (weighted P25/P50/P75 across the contributing records) and a percentile estimate for where your salary sits.

 Named data sources

-Our salary model draws on the following publicly available sources, applied to different geographies and role types:
+Our salary pipeline draws on the following publicly available sources, each tagged with its geographic scope and ingestion method:

 Confidence scoring

-Confidence labels are shown on each salary page and in calculator results.
-They are not a measure of whether the estimate is wrong — they are a measure of how much external evidence supports it.
+Confidence is shown on each salary page and in calculator results.
+It is not a claim about accuracy — it is a measure of how much real evidence supports the estimate.

 Limitations